fardenml/RepairTagApp/README.md

 What happens when device can connect to DB.

 #### Offline
-What happens when device can connect to DB.
+What happens when device can't connect to DB.

 ### Home Menu
 Activity Description here.